stefankober/detective-board/README.md

 # What does it look like?

-See screenshot below or test page: https://stefankober.github.io/detective-board/
+See screenshot below or go to test page: https://stefankober.github.io/detective-board/

 <img width="1755" height="857" alt="image" src="https://github.com/user-attachments/assets/2eeb65d7-1aff-4e54-a625-ca15d87fe07f" />